 View of Death: Muslims believe that God determines the time of death and birth.
-While people grieve the loss of family members or friends, they do not view death as a negative event, as Muslims believe that a person who lived a good life goes on to live in Heaven.
+While people grieve the loss of family members or friends, they do not view death as a negative event, as Muslims believe that a person who lived a good life goes on to live in Heaven with the publicized violence often associated with jihad.
+Most Muslims are strongly opposed to terrorism and consider it contrary to Islamic beliefs.